SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 app.MapDefaultControllerRoute();
 // This is responsible that request are forwarded
 // you need to change the configuration for ProxyTo to
-// you legacy project's address app.MapForwarder("/{**catch-all}", app.Configuration["ProxyTo"])
+// your legacy project's address

+app.MapForwarder("/{**catch-all}", app.Configuration["ProxyTo"])
    .Add(static builder => ((RouteEndpointBuilder)builder).Order = int.MaxValue);